Strange-Quark-007/Swiss-Tools/ARCHITECTURE.md

 - **_Transient data_** (e.g., input/output values) is cleared manually on **_unmount_** using `useUnmountEffect` to prevent memory issues.
 - Modules can opt-in to **_persist selected state_** across routes using `createRoutePersistedStore` factory.

+### Centralized Store Registry

+- Centralized, **declarative**, **type-safe** store registry for all module stores.
+- Manage module state and specify which state keys are used as **query/search parameters** during navigation.
+- Register module store to central regitry with `registerRouteStore(route, store, params)`.
+- Retrieve stores dynamically via `getRouteStore(route)`.
+- `params` Optional array of `SEARCH_PARAM_KEYS` present in the store state that should be synced to the URL for navigation.
+- Only keys whose names match the values in SEARCH_PARAM_KEYS and exist in the store state are allowed.

 ### Converter Panels & Selectors

 - Panels: editable (input) or read-only (output).